-You could earn a projected return of 7-8%* tax-free with the ThinCats ISA
+You could earn tax-free returns with the ThinCats ISA

 Frequently Asked Questions

 A new IFISA account must be set up, even if you have an existing ThinCats account.
-This means that you will have separate login details for the two and you will have a different membership number and reference for when transferring in funds.
+This means that you will have separate login details for each account type and you will have a different membership number and payment reference for when transferring in funds.

 You can withdraw any un-invested cash in your account, this will normally be processed within 3 working days upon request.
 Withdrawing funds already committed to loans depends on your ability to sell those loans on the secondary market and then transferring the cash.